H3rmt/hyprshell/docs/CONFIGURE.md

     - **same_class:** Only includes windows of the same class / type.
 If you currently have alacritty open, only alacritty windows will be shown.
     - **current_workspace:** Only includes windows of the current workspace.
     - **current_monitor:** Only includes windows of the current monitor.
-- **show_workspaces:**_[boolean]_ Show the workspaces in the Switch mode instead of the windows.
+- **switch_workspaces:**_[boolean]_ Switch between workspaces in the Switch mode instead of windows.

 # CSS

 The CSS file is located at `~/.config/hyprshell/styles.css` but can be configured using the `-s` argument.
-The config is loaded at startup but is reloaded when the file changes. (removing styles will not work, adding or overriding styles works)
+The config is loaded at startup and is reloaded when the file changes. (removing styles will not work, adding or overriding styles works)

 **Some examples can be found in the [CSS Examples folder](css-examples).**